jbampton/sedona-spatialbench/docs/index.md

   under the License.
 -->

+SpatialBench is a benchmark for assessing geospatial SQL analytics query performance across database systems.

-Sedona SpatialBench makes it easy to run spatial benchmarks on a realistic dataset with any query engine.
+SpatialBench makes it easy to run spatial benchmarks on a realistic dataset with any query engine.

 The methodology is unbiased and the benchmarks in any environment to compare relative performance between runtimes.